Emily Wright: Career

 After getting laid off from a job in television, Wright was introduced by a mutual friend to songwriter and producer Dr. Luke.
 Wright started her career by running errands for Gottwald before becoming an engineer, vocal producer and songwriter.

 Wright's first official credit was as engineer on Lil Mama's VYP (Voice of the Young People).
 Since then, she has recorded and produced for numerous performers including Katy Perry, Britney Spears, Ke$ha, Miley Cyrus, Jessie J, Flo Rida, Kelly Clarkson, Cobra Starship, Taio Cruz, Adam Lambert and Karmin.
 Some of her notable tracks are Cyrus's "Party in the USA," Miranda Cosgrove's "Kissin U," Spears' "Circus," Clarkson's "My Life Would Suck Without You," & Perry's "I Kissed A Girl" and "Hot N Cold".

 In 2010, Wright began work on Katy Perry's Teenage Dream as an engineer.
 The album would go on to earn four Grammy nominations, including Album of the Year and Best Pop Vocal Album.
 That same year, Wright recorded and vocal edited eight songs on Ke$ha's Animal.
 The following year, Wright engineered eight songs and co-wrote one song ("Gasoline") on Britney Spears' Femme Fatale.

 In February 2012, Wright began working with musician Adam Young and Owl City.
 That same year, Wright wrote and co-produced "Brokenhearted" off Karmin's Hello EP.
 In 2016, Emily co-wrote "Call Me When You Get There" and "You Can Have Mine" off Dan Layus's solo album "Dangerous Things".
 In February 2019, Wright collaborated as a vocal producer with Sekai no Owari (End of the World) and Static & Ben El.

+In 2025, Wright expanded into musical theatre, composing the music and lyrics for the original musical Better Days alongside collaborator Brian Logan Dales of the band The Summer Set.
+The show features a book by Eric Garcia and is set in a dive bar in Arizona over the course of three "Blackout Wednesdays" spanning a decade.
+A world premiere industry reading of the production was held on August 7, 2025, at the Los Angeles LGBT Center's Renberg Theatre.
+Directed by Kenneth Ferrone, the reading's cast included Emma Hunton, Alex Boniello, and Scott Porter.